 Your BU degree will work hard for you, too.

 Our graduates have an edge, both in passing the required National Physical Therapy Examination and in the job market.
 For the last five years, our first-time pass rate has been 99.6 %.
 And 100% of our graduates seeking employment found jobs within six months.

 You’ll apply just once for the entire program.

-Once admitted as a freshman through Boston University’s regular admissions process, you’re admitted into the program with no separate application required.
+Once admitted as a first-year student through Boston University’s regular admissions process, you’re admitted into the program with no separate application required.
 Then, if you continue to meet the program requirements, you’ll matriculate directly into the physical therapy graduate program.

 Note: Students in the combined BS/DPT program are considered undergraduate students–and subject to applicable undergraduate financial aid policies and procedures–until the completion of their senior year when they are awarded their Bachelor of Science degree.

 We invite you to read more about the BS/DPT program, career options, and the experiences of our students.
 If you have questions, please email us.